Livingston Stone: Cape Vincent Hatchery

 Stone's final station was the Cape Vincent Hatchery in New York state, where he worked from 1897 until his retirement in 1906 at age 70.
 During his time at this hatchery, Stone reared trout, salmon, walleye, whitefish and sturgeon.
 Stone published papers on sturgeon spawning during his time at Cape Vincent: "Sturgeon Hatching in the Lake Champlain Basin" and "The Spawning Habits of the Lake Sturgeon".

-Today the Cape Vincent Hatchery is known as the Cape Vincent Fisheries Station and has been transformed into an aquarium, education center, and offices for the New York Department of Environmental Conservation's Lake Ontatio Fisheries Unit.
+Today the Cape Vincent Hatchery is known as the Cape Vincent Fisheries Station and has been transformed into an aquarium, education center, and offices for the New York Department of Environmental Conservation's Lake Ontario Fisheries Unit.

 Additional fisheries contributions

 Stone authored "Domesticated Trout: How to Breed and Grow Them" in 1872, the first guide to rearing trout.
 Stone's work went on to become the standard manual for fish culture at the time and is still used today.

 In 1879 at the Baird Hatchery, Stone was the first to recommend and request a trained biologist be added to hatchery personnel.

 Stone was credited with being the first to transport live fish across the country in 1873.
 Stone loaded shad into milk cartons and changed the water every two hours to ensure survival.
 His previous attempts at transporting saltwater species and shad were unsuccessful.
 After Stone's successful journey and planting of the shad, transportation of fish by rail became common and easier with new inventions.

 One of Stone's most notable achievements was advocating for and facilitating the establishment of a national salmon park in Afognak Island, Alaska.
 After witnessing canneries located on the island take abundant amounts of the salmon, leaving almost none for the native Aleut tribe, Stone wrote "A National Salmon Park", highlighting the importance of conservation.
 Stone's paper was so influential that President William Harrison dedicated a reserve for salmon around the island later in 1892.
 Although the reserve was successful in conserving salmon and re-establishing the runs, the native people were prohibited from fishing independently until a hatchery was built on the reserve in 1912.
 Today the salmon reserve around Afognak Island is part of Afognak Island State Park, and the fishery is managed by Alaska Department of Fish and Game.
 Through advocating for salmon protection, Stone inspired other conservation movements and set the groundwork for implementations of protected marine and inland areas.

 During his career, Stone also identified 23 fish diseases and developed the first fish salt treatment for diseased fishes.